AllTheDucks/atd-b2-stub/README.md

 }
 ````

-The default configuation of building blocks created from this stub is to log to `blackboard/logs/plugins/atd-example/atd-example.log` with daily rolling, where `atd-example` is the vendor ID and handle of your building block.
+The default configuration of building blocks created from this stub is to log to `blackboard/logs/plugins/atd-example/atd-example.log` with daily rolling, where `atd-example` is the vendor ID and handle of your building block.

-## Get a language pack message in Java ##
+## Get a language pack message ##
 Obtaining a language pack message from the bundle varies depending on where you are trying to get it.

 ### JSP ###
-JSP has a built-in mechenism for obtaining language pack keys.
+JSP has a built-in mechanism for obtaining language pack keys.
 Simply include the `fmt` tag library and get messages using the `fmt:message` tag:
 ````JSP
 <%@ taglib uri="http://java.sun.com/jsp/jstl/fmt" prefix="fmt"%>
 ...